DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Experimental Setup

 \textbf{Input generation and testing: } We use Docker with Ubuntu 18.04, TensorFlow 2.1.0, PyTorch 1.5.0, and MXNet 1.6.0.
 For multi-dimensional arrays, \tool generates shapes of 0--5 dimensions or as specified by the constraints.
 By trying different values of \texttt{optional\_ratio} and \texttt{mutation\_p} on 10\% randomly sampled APIs, we choose \texttt{optional\_ratio=0.2} and \texttt{mutation\_p=0.4}.

 \textbf{Manual and execution time:} The AC annotation~(Section~\ref{sec:pattern_miner}) takes \manhour manual hours. \tool takes 34 minutes to perform rule construction and constraints extraction for all libraries.
-On average, it takes \tool 0.14 seconds to generate and test each input. \lin{revised. ideally this should be in results section (RQ1) on execution time.
-Did we report fuzzing time in RQ3?
-Alternatively we can have a section on execution time to discuss both. }\danning{fuzzing time was discussed in 4.3 (RQ3).
-I created a new paragraph and moved all timing information here}
+On average, it takes \tool 0.14 seconds to generate and test each input.